serjsysoev/travis_virtmem/DOC.md

 3rd is from OPT memory.
 Output contains page number if page had to be unloaded in order to lad new page or -1 if no pages were unloaded.

+If test generator is being used, test generator will print test to console.

+If -p flag is present script will draw the chart.
+You can export it by right clicking on it.

 data/ directory contains sample inputs with names formatted like input{test number}\_{max pages}\_{ram pages}.